14 Vanlife Essentials: Top Things You Might Need for Van Life

 Although all of these items aren’t absolutely essential to van life,

 they sure make life a whole lot more comfortable when living in a space less than 200 squre feet.
 It’s important to remember to try and make your van as comfortable as possible for you and your other passengers on board.
 Try to be as simple and minimal as possible when it comes to deciding what goes in the van.
 Most importantly, have fun with it the process!
 It can get tiring at times, but just remember an open road awaits your four wheels!
-Use this list in combination with other lists on the web like this one and this one.
+So go make your van life dreams into reality today, you won't regret it.

 Thanks for reading my van life essentials checklist.
 Let me know if you have any questions or comments down below.
 You can follow me on my journey on our Youtube channel: The Econoline Experience.